ngalaiko/my-perkeep/README.md

 i did not figure out how to make perkeep accept my newly generated gpg key, so i am using the one they generate by default

-you can generate it by starging `perkeepd` locally, and then it will generate a secring in the `.config/perkeep`
+you can generate it by starting `perkeepd` locally, and it will generate a secring in the `.config/perkeep`

-then, upload the secring as a secret
+then, upload the secring as a secret into fly

 ```
 fly secrets set PERKEEP_IDENTITY_SECRET_RING=$(cat ./var/perkeep/identity-secring.gpg | base64)
 ```

-and update identity in [server-config.json](./etc/perkeep/server-config.json)
+also, update identity in [server-config.json](./etc/perkeep/server-config.json)

 2. setup tailscale auth key